unjs/unstorage/README.md

 ### `mongodb`

-⚠️ Due to it's dependency on the `mongodb` package. this driver is currently not compatible with edge workers like Cloudflare Workers or Vercel Edge Functions.
+⚠️ Due to its dependency on the `mongodb` package. this driver is currently not compatible with edge workers like Cloudflare Workers or Vercel Edge Functions.

 Store data in a MongoDB [mongodb](https://www.npmjs.com/package/mongodb).